top of page

 When we incorporate both methods of fasting into our lifestyle, we give ourselves the best of both worlds.
 Many fasters are choosing to engage in the deep health benefits of a multi-day fast once or twice a year, while utilizing intermittent fasting on a day to day basis throughout the rest of the year.
 With a healthy feeding plan such as this, "cheating" on vacations and weekend outings can be done guilt-free.

 Inflammation is another important phenomenon to understand about our bodies, as it is a double-edged sword.
 When properly controlled and balanced, it serves as a natural protective mechanism, defending us from harm and promoting health.
-However, when inflammation becomes chronic, it can lead to a range of health problems.
+However, when cellular inflammation becomes chronic, it can lead to a range of health problems.

 One of the keys to prevent chronic inflammation in our lives is to adopt a lifestyle that includes healthy food choices, since some foods promote inflammation, while others possess anti-inflammatory properties.
 Additionally, we need regular physical activity, healthy stress management, and adequate sleep to function well and feel good.